3.6 Non-compliance Sanction Policy

 Robert has had 2 prior NCS terminations.
 Effective May 31, 2012, his case closes due to an NCS termination.
 He is now permanently disqualified.

 Theresa has had 2 prior NCS terminations.
-She goes into sanction again in April 2012.
-Her case is scheduled to close effective July 31 for NCS.
-She cures her sanction effective July 30.
-Because she cured her sanction prior to the end of the fourth month, her case can be reinstated and she is NOT permanently disqualified.
+She goes into sanction again in April.
+Her case is scheduled to close effective May 31 for NCS.
+She cures her sanction effective May 30.
+Because she cured her sanction prior to the end of the second month, her case can be reinstated and she is NOT permanently disqualified.

 188.8.131.52 How do I keep track of a parentís NCS terminations?